Moheid/DataAnalysisR/README.md

 for keywords identified around knowledge skills and abilities (KSA's).

 ### Where to start?
-- If you want to see results go to the `report folder`.
+- If you want to see results go to the `report folder`, click [here](report/sentenceSearch.nb.html) to see the notebook.
 - If you want to run the code in your own computer, the steps are:

-- Download the project
+- Download, clone or fork the project
 - Go to the `scripts` folder
 - `00_installPkgs.R` This script is optional, to be run at the begining of the analysis for setting the environment with all necesary packages